Welcome to my page,

 As a feminist scholar in architecture history, the subjects of my recent academic study are politics of gender, multiculturalism, diversity and inclusion in global architecture history.
 With this scholarly motivation, I conducted my independent and advanced academic research project on one of the significant cases from the modern Middle East in the global and multicultural context of U.S. architecture at the Massachusetts Institute of Technology, History, Theory and Criticism of Architecture (1) in 2014-2016: "Historical recognition of Turkish women architects of the postwar generation in the U.S.".
 Following my Ph.D. degree in Architecture in 2011, my advanced academic research project at MIT is the first scholarly study on the early women architects from the Princeton University, School of Architecture (Class of 1970 and 1971) as well (2).
 My scholarly endevaur brings into focus a critical insight into the politics of gender in institutional policies, academia, the profession, education, history and history-writing in postwar architecture.

 Based on my advanced academic research project and archival studies at the MIT, HTC Program (2014-2016), I presented my scholarly studies and findings at the MIT, HTC Program (2016), the International Women in Architecture Symposium at Virginia Tech.
 (2017), the MIT, Women’s and Gender Studies Program, Intellectual Forum Series (2017), the Women’s Studies Speaker Series organized by Center for the Study of Women and Society at the CUNY, Graduate Center and Harvard University for a talk series organized by New England Turkish Student Association as the invited speaker.
-In addition, I will be a speaker at the 71st Society of Architectural Historians, Annual International Conference (2018) and was awarded by SAH Fellowship for this international conference.
+In addition, I was a speaker at the 71st Society of Architectural Historians, Annual International Conference (2018) and awarded by SAH Fellowship for this international conference.
 In my expertise field, I am also a contributor of two international publication projects edited by well-known feminist architecture historians and professors on women in architecture (in-progress).

 Based on my Ph.D. dissertation research at Harvard University, Aga Khan History of Art and Architecture, Ph.D.
 Program in 2006-2007 (as special Turkish fellow) and at Columbia University (3), School of Architecture, Planning and Preservation, Ph.D.
 Program in 2008-2009 (as research scholar), I conducted and completed the first Ph.D. dissertation on the practice history of Tekeli-Sisa Architecture Partnership (1954, Istanbul-present) and obtained my Ph.D. degree in Architecture at Istanbul Technical University in 2011.
 My secondary academic fields are sociology, theory and the modern history of the architecture profession, modernization of architectural design practice, relationship between the design architect and the client, and their historical thresholds in postwar Turkey.